tom-f-oconnell/qmk_firmware/README.md

 ```

 Use the online QMK keyboard tester [here](https://config.qmk.fm/#/test).
 With my first
-test of the mysterium, using a single unsoldered keyboard swich to test everything, I
+test of the mysterium, using a single unsoldered keyboard switch to test everything, I
 got this output:
 ![keyboard tester screenshot](docs/tom_mysterium_1st_test.png)